Updating Results

 What you will learn

-• Focus your program through a range of elective options-including international and comparative commercial law.
+• Focus your program through a range of elective options, focussing on international and security law

 • Develop advanced legal writing, reasoning and analysis skills.